a1120960/PAC-SWaP/README.md

 # DATA and PLOTTING
 - All data is contained in the SWAP_DATA.csv file on the main branch.
 - Performance and SWaP numbers have been taken from publications, official websties, or spec sheets.
 Where this was not possible I contacted the authors or manufacturer.
+- References (where available) are all in SWAP_DATA.csv
 - In all cases I have attempted to present the numbers accurately and in good faith.
 - If i have made any mistakes, or the numbers need to be updated, please let me know.